Investigation of Parameter Uncertainty in Clustering Using a Gaussian Mixture Model Via Jackknife, Bootstrap and Weighted Likelihood Bootstrap: Sampling based approaches to variance estimation in model-based clustering

 \subsection{The weighted likelihood bootstrap}

-For cases where one or more of the clusters in the data set contain relatively few observations, it is likely that such clusters will be under-represented in some of the BS (and potentially JK) samples formed.
+For cases where one or more of the clusters in the data set contain relatively few observations, it is likely that such clusters will be under-represented in some of the BS and PB (and potentially JK) samples formed.
 In extreme cases such clusters may be completely unrepresented in some of the samples formed.
-Consequently the estimation of parameter standard errors corresponding to these clusters will either be highly unstable or not possible.
+Consequently the estimation of parameter standard errors corresponding to these clusters via such sampling based methods will either be highly unstable or not possible.
+The weighted likelihood bootstrap (WLBS) approach is proposed here as an effective remedy in such circumstances.

-The weighted likelihood bootstrap (WLBS) approach provides a potential remedy in such circumstances and hence has also been included in the most recent release of \texttt{mclust}.
 The weighted likelihood bootstrap \citep{newton94} originated as a way to simulate approximately from a posterior distribution.
-In the context of a sampling based approach to variance estimation, the WLBS differs from the JK and BS in that every observation in the data set $\mathbf{X}$ is ``present'' in each WLBS sample formed.
+In the context of a sampling based approach to variance estimation, the WLBS differs from the JK and BS in that every observation in the data set $\mathbf{X}$ is `present' in each WLBS sample formed.
 The degree to which each observation is present is measured by its associated `weight'.
 Each weight $w_i$ ($i = 1, \ldots, n$) is simulated.
 As in \cite{newton94}, the uniform Dirichlet distribution is employed for the purposes of simulating the weights here.
 The implication of using the uniform Dirichlet in this capacity is that the weights are effectively being simulated from an exponential distribution, with scaling provided by the mean of the exponential draws.
-Other weighting distributions for observations, for example those based on the number of observations present in the cluster to which an observation belongs, could alternatively be used, but were found to yield inferior performance.
+Other weighting distributions for observations could alternatively be used, for example those based on the number of observations present in the cluster to which an observation belongs, but were found to yield inferior performance in terms of attributing sufficient weight to clusters with few observations to allow stable and robust parameter estimation versus the full data model.

 The shift to the weighted likelihood bootstrap approach requires that when fitting the model $\tilde{M}$ from the full data to the WLBS sampled data, a weighted form of the complete data likelihood ($\ref{eq:complete data likelihood}$) is now maximized: